TobyKreiselmaier/CoinFlip/README.md

 4. `LoserPays.sol` contains some ideas about a feeless transfer of the jackpot to the winner.

 5. Future: Swap between ETH and CFT.
+This would require a reliable price oracle or a hardcoded price for demonstration purposes.